List of Gladiators UK events: Vertigo

-Vertigo was a one-on-one race between contender and Gladiator across five 27 ft) poles.
-On the whistle the competitors climbed the first pole to the top.
-Once at the top, they swung their pole and used momentum to transfer across to the next pole along.
+Vertigo was a one-on-one race between contender and Gladiator across five 27 ft “sway” poles.
+On the whistle contender and gladiator climbed the first pole to the top.
+Once at the top, they swung their pole and used momentum to transfer across to the next pole.
 They had to complete a left-to-right swing before transferring.
-They proceeded along all five poles until the end where a suspended silver ring awaited, the first to grab this won the event in a shower of sparks.
-Contenders scored 10 points for reaching the end ring first, otherwise 1 point for each pole reached.
+Directly leaning over to the next pole is not allowed.
+The aim is to traverse all five poles until the end where a suspended silver ring awaited, the first to grab this won the event in a shower of sparks.
+Contenders scored 10 points for reaching the end ring first, if not, they get 1 point for each pole completed.